Events Calendar

 The assessed value however, is not to be confused with actual market value, as you can see on your bill.
 It is typically much lower.
 Ultimately a tax assessment rate is applied to the market value to get the assessed value – which is then used to calculate our individual share of the total tax burden we are individually responsible for.
 Somewhat similar to how Condo Assessments are determined.
 The association determines a “total assessment” income item on the annual budget, and that is multiplied by your percentage of ownership, to determine your portion of the assessments.
 Unlike assessed valuations though, you don’t have an assessor adjusting that percentage of ownership every three years.

 Is there anything else we can do?
 No – not right now – at least not from a practical standpoint.
-Looking at how Park Tower values have increased in recent years, it would be my opinion our attorney worked a bit of a miracle to get any valuation reduction.
+Looking at how Park Tower values have increased in recent years, it would be my opinion that our attorney worked a bit of a miracle to get any valuation reduction.
 However, from a political standpoint perhaps.
 Use your vote as they say.

 For some, this may create more questions than answers.
 I’m not here to argue the politics though, just to provide some insight.
 Feel free to share any questions or concerns you have, and I will help as much as I can.
 E-mail me at tpatricio@habitat.com.